ahlashkari/NTLFlowLyzer/README.md

 ### 1.2.
 Subflow Calculation
 Subflows are identified based on changes in packet transmission patterns within the flow.
-In NLFlowLyzer, subflows are calculated as follows:
+In NTLFlowLyzer, subflows are calculated as follows:

 * Subflow count (sfcount) is incremented whenever there’s a gap of more than 1 second between consecutive packets.